CHRONOLAW PRIVACY POLICY

 Encryption:

-• TLS/SSL encryption for all data in transit
+• TLS encryption for data in transit between your device and our services

 Access Controls: